bethlakshmi/GBE/README.md

 subsequent year of a convention that ran on Intercode last year, which allows you to keep the plugs and mailing lists from last year.

-1) Create a new MySQL database and initialize it by running schema.sql.
+1) Create a new MySQL database and initialize it by running setup/schema.sql.

 2) Create an initial admin user for yourself:
    INSERT INTO Users (EMail, HashedPassword, FirstName, LastName, Nickname,